 Join A Campaign for Real Milk: Use only milk with “Cream on the Top.”

 low-fat and skim milk products are good for them.
-Only by marketing low-fat and skim milk as a health food can the modern dairy industry get rid of its excess poor-quality, low-fat milk from modern high-production herds.
+Only by marketing low-fat and skim milk as health foods can the modern dairy industry get rid of its excess poor-quality, reduced-fat milk from modern high-production herds.
 Butterfat contains vitamins A and D needed for assimilation of calcium and protein in the water fraction of the milk.
 Without them protein and calcium are more difficult to utilize and possibly toxic.
-Butterfat is rich in short- and medium chain fatty acids which protect against disease and stimulate the immune system.
-It contains glyco-spingolipids which prevent intestinal distress and conjugated linoleic acid which has strong anticancer properties.
+Butterfat is rich in short- and medium-chain fatty acids, which protect against disease and stimulate the immune system.
+It contains glycospingolipids, which prevent intestinal distress, and conjugated linoleic acid, which has strong anticancer properties.

 Join A Campaign for Real Milk: Buy only full-fat milk products.

 Powdered skim milk, a source of dangerous oxidized cholesterol and neurotoxic amino acids, is added to 1% and 2% milk.
 Low-fat yogurts and sour creams contain mucopolysaccharide slime to give them body.
 Pale butter from hay-fed cows contains colorings to imitate vitamin-rich

 Join A Campaign for Real Milk: Boycott counterfeits.

 Pasteurization laws favor large, industrialized dairy operations and squeeze out small farmers.
-When farmers have the right to sell unprocessed milk to consumers, they can make a decent living, even with small herds.
+When farmers have the right to sell unprocessed milk directly to consumers, they can make a decent living, even with small herds.

 Galen, Hippocrates, Pliny, Varro, Marcellus Empiricus, Bacchis and Anthimus, leading physicians of their day, all used raw milk in the treatment of disease.
-During the 1920s, Dr. J. E. Crewe of the Mayo Foundation used a diet of raw milk to cure TB, edema, heart failure,
+During the early 1900s, Dr. J. E. Crewe of the Mayo Foundation used an exclusive raw milk diet to cure TB, edema, heart failure,